- Patient Stories

 Lydia’s surgery went very well.
 Within six months of surgery she was back to riding.

 “Living with chronic pain you don’t realize how much pain you have until it’s no longer there.
-Before the surgery there where several things I couldn’t do on the horses, even before my pain increased in 2017.
+Before the surgery there were several things I couldn’t do on the horses, even before my pain increased in 2017.
 Now I can do everything without pain.”

 Lydia spent her entire summer horseback riding and exploring new trails in Shawnee National Forest in southern Illinois.